List of The Sopranos characters: Michele "Feech" La Manna

 Michele "Feech" La Manna is played by Robert Loggia.
 Feech is a Mustache Pete who was "made" in Southern Italy.
 Feech moved to the US in the 1950s and settled in Hamilton Park, Jersey City.
 He became involved with the DiMeo crime family in bookmaking and loansharking, then under the leadership of boss Ercole "Eckley" DiMeo.
-He also operates a bakery that makes Taralli, a pastry from the region.
+He also operates a bakery that makes taralli, a pastry from the region.

 A young Jackie Aprile Sr. and Tony Soprano robbed his floating high-stakes card game, thereby solidifying their status as rising mobsters in the organization.
 Despite Feech's anger at having been robbed, Jackie's older brother, Richie Aprile, then a high-ranking earner and soldier in the family, intervened on Tony and Jackie's behalf and got them both a pass.
 Silvio Dante reveals they were also helped because both Johnny Soprano and Junior Soprano were powerful capos under DiMeo.

-When he was released and introduced in season 5, Feech went to see Tony Soprano, the new boss of North Jersey, where he was given permission to get back in the action.
+When he was released and introduced in Season 5, Feech went to see Tony Soprano, the new boss of North Jersey, where he was given permission to get back in the action.
 After a power struggle with Paulie Walnuts over landscaping territory, Feech stole cars from the valet at Ira Fried's daughter's wedding in Ringwood, New Jersey, and sold them to a dealer in Newburgh, New York.
 Tony had previously made it clear that Fried was a friend and was not to be touched, but Feech went ahead with his plan anyway.

 Tony realized that Feech still thought of him as a youngster and saw Junior as the boss, paying his respects and going to Junior about complaints instead of Tony.
 As a result, Tony instructed Christopher Moltisanti and Benny Fazio to convince Feech to keep a truck of stolen plasma screen televisions in his garage.
-When a parole officer suddenly appears at his home and discovers the televisions, Feech was arrested, and sent back to prison.
+When a parole officer suddenly appears at his home and discovers the televisions, Feech is arrested and sent back to prison, and not heard from again.